 What to do:

-– Regular inspections.: Regular inspections typically means about every other month.
+– Regular inspections.: Regular inspections typically mean about every other month.
 Pipes can be a very temperamental thing where they can be good, but when things start to go bad, they go bad fast.

 We have been in property buildings where they have “the bucket”.
 When we hear those two words together, it scares us.
 When leaks happen, it can be two things, your roof or your plumbing fixture.
 Any size leak that is recognizable to you is already dangerous.
-This means that there is water damage occurring in your walls.
+This means that there is water damage occurring on your walls.
 Also, a small leak can only get bigger, so having any size leak is a big deal.